 International students studying on an F-1 visa are required to enroll and complete nine (9) credit hours in the Fall and Spring Semesters..
-F-1 students may fulfill their full-time enrollment by enrolling in six (6) credit hours of face-to-face (on-campus attendance) coursework and one three (3) credit hour, online (distance learning) class is restricted to one class, not to exceed three hours.
-Any F-1 student who fails to enroll and complete full-time studies in Fall and Spring will be in violation of his/her visa status unless prior written approval is granted by the Office of International Affairs and reported to the U.S. Department of Homeland Security.
-The Office of International Affairs is required by U.S. Immigration regulations to report any F-1 student who fails to enroll and complete full-time enrollment (as described above) within the mandatory days of reporting.
+F-1 students may fulfill their full-time enrollment by enrolling in six (6) credit hours of face-to-face (on-campus attendance) coursework and one three (3) credit hour, online (distance learning) class.
+The online (distance learning) class is restricted to one class, not to exceed three hours.
+Any F-1 student who fails to enroll and complete full-time studies in Fall and Spring will be in violation of his/her visa status unless prior written approval is granted by the Office of International Affairs is required by U.S. Immigration regulations to report any F-1 student who fails to enroll and complete full-time enroll and complete full-time enroll and complete full-time studies in Fall and Spring will be in violation of his/her visa status unless prior written approval is granted by the Office of International Affairs is required by U.S. Immigration regulations to report any F-1 student who fails to enroll and complete full-time enrollment (as described above) within the mandatory days of reporting.
 Any F-1 student who has questions regarding maintenance of F-1 status should make an appointment to meet with his/her International Advisor.